 You see, one must soak the tapioca pearls for at least twelve hours in water (some say a couple of hours will do, but don’t listen to them!) in order soften the pearls which will thicken the mixture.
 Oh, and by the way, do not succumb to the convenience of instant tapioca, the instant type doesn’t work so well, and in any case, Miss Windsor will not tolerate idle hands!

-Darlings, tick tock, tick tock, hurry along now and put your skates on, and dash off to your kitchen and give your tapioca pearls a jolly good soaking – Ta very muchly!
+Darlings, tick tock, tick tock! so hurry along now and put your skates on, then dash off to your kitchen and give your tapioca pearls a jolly good soaking – Ta very muchly!

 See you back here in twelve hours – don’t be late!